antoansb/AdPoster-API/README.md

-NodeJS/ExpressJS application, with User Registration & Login logic and CRUD operations.
+NodeJS/ExpressJS application, with User Registration & Login logic, CRUD operations and File Upload functionality.
 JWT used for authentication, MongoDB for storing and Postman for testing/sending request.